debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 - Validates all configuration fields.

 ### Co-located Deployment
-Every other Debezium connector connects to a remote database server over a network.
-SQLite has no server and no network protocol.
 The connector reads that file directly using Java's FileChannel, which means it must run on the same machine as the .db file.
-This is enforced at startup and documented as a known limitation.
+This is enforced at startup and documented as a known limitation as SQLite has no server and no network protocol

 ## Module 2 - Schema Handling